 By staying informed about current pollen and mold counts, everyone can take steps to make sure that they and their loved ones keep their allergies under control, both during peak allergy season and during downtimes such as the upcoming winter months.

 To help, Carolina Asthma and Allergy Center has a tool that updates daily with the pollen and mold counts that are most likely to affect local allergies in the greater Charlotte area.
-By taking appropriate precautions on high allergen count days, individuals and families are able to take back control of their allergies, keeping their symptoms in check and making sure that they have the energy to enjoy all of summer’s fun activities.
+By taking appropriate precautions on high allergen count days, individuals and families are able to take back control of their allergies, keeping their symptoms in check and making sure that they have the energy to enjoy all outdoor fun activities.

 Our pollen counter is used to help everyone track the number and severity of the various common allergens.
 These include trees, grass, mold, and weed.
 These allergens all fluctuate during the course of the year and people respond differently to each allergen.
 Some people might have more powerful allergies to mold while others might be more reactive to grass pollen.
 Those who understand which allergies cause more disruptive symptoms can take steps to avoid the outdoors during certain times of day or certain times of year.
 Our pollen counter includes information on: